achen4290/ekf-slam/README.md

 EKF-SLAM simulation examples.
 Displays estimated robot and landmark states after 1st set of landmark observations vs. robot and landmark states after 15th set of landmark observations.

+## References

+Our implementation for EKF-SLAM was heavily influenced by this implementation ([EKF-SLAM](https://github.com/Attila94/EKF-SLAM/tree/master)).

 ## Summary
 Python package for EKF-SLAM (simultaneous localization and mapping with the extended Kalman filter).
 Uses known correspondence where once a landmark is observed, the agent knows which landmark the observation belongs to.